-A lot of alcoholics really don’t think they have a problem.
-But most of the time, people around them can tell something is wrong.
-If you feel like people get on your case about drinking or you wonder if you are getting into trouble, you need to read this article.
+Many people who struggle with alcohol use really don’t think they have a problem.
+But most of the time, friends and loved ones around them can tell something is wrong.
+If you feel like people get on your case about drinking or you wonder if your drinking has become problematic, you need to read this article.
 See if you find yourself in any of these following descriptions.

-At some point, many alcoholics make a promise to someone that they will cut back on their drinking.
+At some point, many people who struggle with alcoholism make a promise to themselves or another person that they will cut back on their drinking.
 However, they are rarely able to keep this promise.
-They cannot stop drinking at a certain amount or time.
+They cannot stop drinking when they have reached a certain amount.
 They don’t think ahead about the consequences of drinking too much.
 Once they start drinking, they keep going until they are completely intoxicated.

 After drinking excessively for some time, a person’s body develops a tolerance for alcohol.
-This means that a person needs to consume more alcohol to feel the same effect as when they drank more moderately.
-Many alcoholics think they don’t have a problem because they don’t always always feel drunk.
+This occurs when drinkers need to consume more alcohol to feel the same effect that they once felt.
+Many alcoholics think they don’t have a problem because they don’t always feel drunk when drinking.
 They still do a lot of damage to their body despite a lack of feeling impaired or intoxicated.

-Well, what did you see of yourself here?
-If you found just one fleck of truth in this article, you may want to consider how drinking is affecting your life.
+What were your results?
+If you found just one bit of truth in this article, you may want to consider how drinking is affecting your life.
 It may be time to ask some questions about getting sober.
-Please call our alcohol treatment counselors today.
-They understand your concerns and will help you get answers.
+Please call our addiction treatment professionals today.
+We understand your concerns and will help you find solutions that fit your lifestyle.